 Why change my diet when I have sciatica?

 Food is more than just food.
 Along with the fact that what you eat goes a long way to controlling your weight, your diet also affects other bodily processes like inflammation, mood and sleep (shown in this study here).

-Through making changes to your diet, you can minimise the foods that create inflammation and encourage other harmful processes in the body, while replacing them with much healthier alternatives that stave off inflammation and help to bring your symptoms under control.
+Through making changes to your diet, you can minimise the foods that promote inflammation and lead to other harmful processes in the body, while replacing them with much healthier alternatives that stave off inflammation and help to bring your symptoms under control.

-The other side of sciatica foods to avoid: Why being overweight is so bad for someone with sciatica
+The other side of sciatica foods to avoid: Why being overweight is terrible for someone with sciatica

-The other benefit you’ll get from making positive changes to your diet is weight loss – something that is often crucial for people looking for relief from sciatica who also happens to be overweight.
+The other benefit you’ll get from making positive changes to your diet is weight loss – something that is crucial for anyone looking for relief from sciatica who also happens to be overweight.

-The research shows that when someone is overweight, they unfortunately suffer a whole slew of negative changes within the body.
+The current research into obesity shows that when someone is overweight, they suffer a whole slew of negative changes within the body.

 Risk of Diabetes

 Eating too many of the foods on this list of sciatica foods to avoid will also increase your chances of suffering from type-2 diabetes – a condition that slows down healing all over the body (shown in this study here).

 Type-2 diabetes comes about as a result of sustained high levels of sugar intake and is characterised by a resistance to the hormone “insulin”.
 This important hormone controls how your body reacts to sugar.